Revenue protection inspector

 Revenue protection inspector (RPI) or revenue protection officer (RPO) is the job title given to staff who patrol different forms of public transport issuing penalty fares to passengers who travel without a valid ticket or without the correct ticket (e.g. travelling where the ticket is not valid or a commuter using a concession ticket without possessing appropriate evidence of entitlement to concession).
+Bus inspectors also check whether the bus is running to time and whether the driver/conductor is collecting fares correctly, and attempt to maintain headways.
+In addition to this, their job also involves ensuring that passengers behave well (including no vandalism, no entering restricted vehicle areas, not placing feet on seats etc).

 These titles are principally used in the United Kingdom and Australia.
 In the United States, and Canada, fare inspectors are transit police officers who audit transit passengers for proper payment of fare; in addition in some cases, regular police officers are authorized to conduct fare inspections on some systems.

 United Kingdom

 Revenue inspectors and officers mostly work at railway stations checking passengers' tickets as they board and alight trains, but can also be found on bus services.
 Inspectors may begin an investigation if they believe a passenger is travelling without a valid ticket, such as an adult travelling on a child ticket, an out of date or invalid ticket, or if the passenger has travelled beyond the destination printed on their ticket, with the intent to avoid their correct rail or bus fare.
 If the revenue inspector or officer believes there was intent to avoid payment, a penalty fare may be issued, or the passenger may be reported for prosecution.
 Inspectors usually wear a uniform provided by their employer..

 In some areas, penalty fare schemes operate with a minimum charge of £100 (£50 if paid within 14 days) plus the full single fare for the journey made.
 In other areas, the penalty is £80.
 These penalty fare areas are clearly advertised with large yellow station posters.
 If the journey is to be continued, the fare for the remaining portion is also taken into account.

 Inspectors can caution potential fare evaders before interviewing them for the purpose of reporting the offender for possible prosecution.
 If found guilty, offenders can currently face a maximum of a £1,000 fine or three months in prison.

 East Midlands Railway, Merseyrail, Northern, Govia Thameslink Railway, South Western Railway, West Midland Railway, London Overground, Southeastern, c2c, Abellio Greater Anglia, TransPennine Express, Chiltern Railways and Great Western Railway are some of the train operating companies that participate in the penalty fare scheme.
 With bus companies such as Arriva, Stagecoach, First, National Express West Midlands and National Express Coventry also fining people.

 Transport for London currently employs over 200 revenue protection inspectors that work on the bus network alone.